BeingTomGreen/Steam-API/README.md

 - Composer packageify & do the whole testing fun stoof

 ## License
-This is free and unencumbered software released into the public domain.
-See UNLICENSE for more details.
+This is open-sourced software licensed under the [MIT license](http://beingtomgreen.mit-license.org/).